-Go on a Pub Crawl and Enjoy Gili Trawangan’s Famous Nightlife
+4. Go on a Pub Crawl and Enjoy the Nightlife

 My itinerary to Gili Trawangan for solo travelers wouldn’t be complete without a little pub crawl action!
-The Gili T Island pub crawl runs Tuesday, Thursday and Sunday nights for 250K (around $16 per person).
-Check in at the Irish Bar from 7-9PM and the price of admission includes a free bucket, free shots, a free t-shirt and a discounted menu.
+The Island pub crawl runs Tuesday, Thursday, and Sunday nights for 250K (around $16 per person).
+Check-in at The Irish Bar from 7-9:00PM and the price of admission includes a free bucket, free shots, a free t-shirt, and a discounted menu.

 I’m a sucker for a sunset…and a viewpoint.
 It’s no surprise that Gili Trawangan’s Sunset Point was calling my name.

-Head to sunset point with a couple of Bintangs and, hopefully, a couple of new hostel friends to enjoy a beautiful Indonesian sunset over Gunung Seraya (Mount Seraya).
+Head to Sunset Point with a couple of Bintangs and, hopefully, a couple of new hostel friends to enjoy a beautiful sunset over Gunung Seraya (Mount Seraya).

-Catch a Movie at One of Gili T’s Open Air Cinemas
+6. Catch a Movie at an Open Air Cinema

-If you’re looking for a chill night, consider catching a movie at one of the open air cinemas on Gili T. PinkCoco offers beach movies every night for free after sunset, or you can catch one at Hotel Vila Ombak for 100K ($6.50).
+If you’re looking for a chill night, consider catching a movie at one of the open-air cinemas on Gili Trawangan.
+PinkCoco offers beach movies every night for free after sunset, or you can catch one at Hotel Vila Ombak for 100K ($6.50).

 I’ll be completely honest with you, biking around the island was advertised as a much more enjoyable activity than it actually was.
 About 75% of the trail was fantastic: paved, empty and with gorgeous ocean views.
 The other 25% was strenuous and consisted of dangerously unbalanced peddling over sand while dodging bikes coming the other way.